-Why proactive marketing is best for law firms and attorneys?
+Why proactive marketing is best for law firms and attorneys

 In many cases, people will consider hiring a law firm only after they’ve been served with a summons and complaint, which is definitely a wrong approach to take.
-Similar to healthcare, legal issues are much easier to solve if you invest in preventive measures rather than treating the problem that has already occurred.
+Similar to healthcare, legal issues are much easier to solve if you invest in preventive measures rather than treating a problem that has already occurred.

 What does it mean for marketing professionals in the sphere?
-It means that one of your main marketing tasks is proactively providing information and educating your potential clients even before they have an actual legal related issue.
+It means that one of your main marketing tasks is proactively providing information and educating your potential clients even before they have an actual legal issue.

 Why direct mail as a marketing channel?